Learn What to Do When You Have a Clogged Kitchen Sink

 Are you ready to learn a few easy DIY solutions for unclogging your backed-up kitchen sink?
 Continue reading to learn a few methods to get your drain back to normal.

-However, if you’d rather not unclog your sink on your own—or if you feel like you need a little extra support—be sure to call the skilful and courteous plumbers at Mr. Rooter Edmonton.
+However, if you’d rather not unclog your sink on your own—or if you feel like you need a little extra support—be sure to call the skillful and courteous plumbers at Mr. Rooter Edmonton.
 Our team is available 24/7 and can be reached by phone at 780-429-3600.
 Otherwise, we invite you to schedule an appointment online.

 Step One: Remove All Standing Water